kragen/peg-bootstrap/peg.md

 We can add grouping by redefining `term` like this:

-    (in a slightly more powerful parsing expression grammar) term           <- '!'_ term / '\'' stringcontents '\''_ / name _
+    # in a slightly more powerful parsing expression grammar:
+    term           <- '!'_ term / '\'' stringcontents '\''_ / name _
                     / '('_ choice ')'_.